ryancramerdesign/ProcessWire/README.md

   `Header always append X-Frame-Options SAMEORIGIN`

 - **TinyMCE rich text editor was replaced with CKEditor**
-  2.5 drops TinyMCE as the rich text editor and replaces it with CKEditor.
-After installation of 2.5, you will see an error message on any pages that use TinyMCE.
+  2.5 dropped TinyMCE as the rich text editor and replaced it with CKEditor.
+After installation of 2.6, you will see an error message on any pages that use TinyMCE.
 From this point, you may either [install TinyMCE](mods.pw/7H) or switch your fields using TinyMCE to CKEditor.
 To switch to CKEditor, go to Setup > Fields > [field] > Details,